grilling guides icon.Grilling Guides

 Text image detailing two zone cook.

-This combination of high heat and low heat is all about controlling temperature.
-And when you’re working with a natural element like fire, there will always — even for the top grill-masters out there — be certain uncontrollable factors that can affect cooking such as wind or irregular coals.
+Two zone cooking’s combination of high heat and low heat is all about controlling temperature.
+And when you’re working with a natural element like fire, there will always be certain uncontrollable factors that can affect cooking, even for the top grill-masters out there, such as wind or irregular coals.

 With a two-zone setup, you always have the option to lower or raise heat instantly by transferring food from one side to the other so that you, not Mother Nature, are totally in control of the heat.